 Who Should Consider the Denver CityPASS?

-First-time visitors – If it’s your first time in Denver, you’ll most likely want to check out at least a few of the major sites included on the Denver CityPASS.
+First-time visitors – If it’s your first time in Denver, you’ll most likely want to check out at least a few of the major sights included on the Denver CityPASS.

 Travelers who like to take their time – The Denver CityPASS is valid for 7 days, so if you’re the kind of sightseer who likes to space things out, it’ll be a good fit.